Sea Turtle Conservation Program

 Ambassadors help engage and educate the public in sea turtle conservation efforts and work closely with area businesses to promote sea turtle friendly practices.
 Our ambassador team focuses on three main areas:

-Leave No Trace: furniture and other obstructions left on the beach can impact nesting and hatchling turtles.
+Leave Only Footprints: furniture and other obstructions left on the beach can impact nesting and hatchling turtles.
 Ambassadors remind visitors to take everything home with them at the end of their stay and help report issues to staff and beach leaders.
 Enjoying long walks on the beach at sunset is a must!

-White Lights on the Beach: Nesting females prefer dark, quiet stretches of beach to lay their eggs.
+Lights Out: Nesting females prefer dark, quiet stretches of beach to lay their eggs.
 Bright white lights like those found in our phones and flashlights can scare them off, forcing them to waste precious energy.
 Ambassadors remind guest and visitors to leave the white lights at home and provide alternatives to use while enjoying our beaches after dark.

 Hooked Turtle Response: Turtles are frequently spotted near the Pensacola Beach Fishing Pier, along with marine mammals and shorebirds.
 Ambassadors provide education and assistance in the event of a hooked turtle or other wildlife, helping anglers and pier managers respond safely and correctly.